-- For satisfaction of ACE requirement 5, students use knowledge, historical perspectives, analysis, interpretation, critical evaluation, and the standards of evidence appropriate to the humanities to address problems and issues.
-Students will be evaluated with respect to these outcomes by taking regular quizzes, and more comprehensivly, by two exams and a final paper. - For satisfaction of ACE requirement 8, students use knowledge, theories, and analysis to explain ethical principles and their importance in society.
-Students will be evaluated with respect to these outcomes by answering essay questions in the two exams and by writing a paper. - Upon completion of this course students should be able to (i) find the argument of a text and restate it clearly in their own words; (ii) explain viewpoints clearly that are not their own; (iii) think critically about the philosophical ideas discussed in this course; (iv) write papers using theses, organization, arguments, evidence, and language suitable to analytical writing in general and the discipline of philosophy in particular.
+- This course satisfies ACE requirement 5, that students use knowledge, historical perspectives, analysis, interpretation, critical evaluation, and the standards of evidence appropriate to the humanities to address problems and issues.
+Students will be evaluated with respect to these outcomes by taking regular quizzes, and more comprehensivly, by two exams and a final paper. - In completing this course students satisfy this outcome by being able to (i) find the argument of a text and restate it clearly in their own words; (ii) explain viewpoints clearly that are not their own; (iii) think critically about the ideas discussed in this course.
+This includes being able to (iv) articulate some of the central metaphysical, epistemological, and scientific disputes in Europe during the seventeenth and eighteenth-century; (v) clearly explain the different positions of the figures discussed in the course, as well as their dialectical context.
+Finally, students will (vi) write papers using theses, organization, arguments, evidence, and language suitable to analytical writing in general and the discipline of philosophy in particular.